JakeBGitHub/RickandMortyWebApp/README.md

 **Deleting an existing user**:
 `@app.route('/delete_user', methods=['DELETE'])`

 Deletes an existing username and the hashed password from the Cassandra database rickandmortycharacters.users.
-Must specify the desired username and password for deletion.
+The desired username and password for deletion must be specified.

-One can make a DELETE request by using he curl command:
+One can make a DELETE request by using the curl command:

 ```
 curl -i -H "Content-Type: application/json" -X DELETE -d '{"username":"example@email.com"}' https://www.rickandmortyapp.co.uk/delete_user